JohnSwiftC/gushub/README.md

 `close \<id\>` - Close a remote shell session when in the main menu.
 `\<shell id\>` - Start managing a shell session.

+**A note on managing dead shells** - If you attempt to send a message to a session and it closes to the main menu, that session has died on the other end. run the `close` command to clear it from your client list.

 # Build

 Like any Rust Cargo project, use `cargo build --release` to build.
 The executable will be found in `/target/release`.